Bipolar disorderManic depression

 Antiseizure Drugs.Valproate (valproic acid, generic) carbamazepine (Tegretol, Carbatrol, Equetro, generic), oxcarbazepine (Trileptal, generic), and lamotrigine (Lamictal, generic) are the antiseizure drugs used most often in treating bipolar illness.
 Other antiseizure drugs used or investigated for bipolar include gabapentin (Neurontin, generic), zonisamide (Zonegran, generic), and topiramate (Topamax, generic).
 To date, it is not clear if any of these newer drugs are useful for the treatment of acute mania.

 Atypical Antipsychotics.Drugs known as atypical antipsychotics are used to treat schizophrenia and also have mood stabilizing properties that are applicable to bipolar disorder.
 They may be used either alone or in combination with lithium or valproate.
-Atypical antipsychotics approved for treating bipolar disorder include olanzapine (Zyprexa, generic), risperidone (Risperdal, generic), quetiapine (Seroquel, generic), ziprasidone (Geodon, generic), aripiprazole (Abilify), and asenapine (Saphris).
+Atypical antipsychotics approved for treating bipolar disorder include olanzapine (Zyprexa, generic), risperidone (Risperdal, generic), quetiapine (Seroquel, generic), ziprasidone (Geodon, generic), aripiprazole (Abilify), asenapine (Saphris), and cariprazine (Vraylar).

 Antidepressants.Antidepressants alone are not recommended, but may sometimes be used for depressive symptoms that do not respond to lithium and antiseizure drugs.
 The first choices for antidepressants are bupropion (Wellbutrin, generic) or a selective serotonin reuptake inhibitor (SSRI) such as fluoxetine (Prozac, generic) or paroxetine (Paxil, generic).

 These drugs may be used singly or in various combinations.
 Other drugs, such as typical antipsychotics or anti-anxiety drugs, are used as necessary.